shaharzep/decisions-knowledge-graph-data/prompts-txts/AI Agent 2C.md

     {
       "provisionId": null,
       "parentActId": null,
-      "internalProvisionId": "string (from Agent 2B - **MATCHING KEY**)", "internalParentActId": "string (from Agent 2B)",
+      "internalProvisionId": "string (from Agent 2A - **MATCHING KEY**)", "internalParentActId": "string (from Agent 2A)",
-      "provisionNumber": "string (from Agent 2B)",
+      "provisionNumber": "string (from Agent 2A)",
-      "provisionNumberKey": "string (from Agent 2B)",
+      "provisionNumberKey": "string (from Agent 2A)",
-      "parentActType": "enum (from Agent 2B)",
+      "parentActType": "enum (from Agent 2A)",
-      "parentActName": "string (from Agent 2B)",
+      "parentActName": "string (from Agent 2A)",
-      "parentActDate": "YYYY-MM-DD or null (from Agent 2B)", "parentActNumber": "string or null (from Agent 2B)", "provisionEli": "string or null (from Agent 2B)", "parentActEli": "string or null (from Agent 2B)", "parentActCelex": "string or null (from Agent 2B)", "provisionUrlJustel": "string or null (from Agent 2B)", "parentActUrlJustel": "string or null (from Agent 2B)", "provisionUrlEurlex": "string or null (from Agent 2B)", "parentActUrlEurlex": "string or null (from Agent 2B)", "citationReference": "string or null (from Agent 2B)", "provisionInterpretation": "string (100-1000 chars) or null",
+      "parentActDate": "YYYY-MM-DD or null (from Agent 2A)", "parentActNumber": "string or null (from Agent 2A)", "provisionInterpretation": "string (100-1000 chars) or null",
       "relevantFactualContext": "string (50-500 chars) or null"
     }